faiyaz-xyz/faiyaz-xyz/README.md

 # 💫 About Me:
 I'm a front-end developer with skills in HTML, CSS, JavaScript, React, Vite, Next JS, Tailwind CSS, and Shadcn UI<br>I've also made a website for Fashion Gate BD as a freelancer.
+Working on an app called MirrorMe, targeting to bring generations together towards fitness.

 ## 🌐 Socials: